Kuwait Cabinet Approves Bill On Multinational Entities' Taxes Law

 (MENAFN- Kuwait News Agency (KUNA))

+His Highness the Prime Minister pointed to a defense memorandum of understanding signed between the Kuwait and Indian governments, in addition to a sports executive program for 2025-2028 and other deals on enhancing cooperation between the two sides.

+His Highness the Prime Minister also told the ministers that Kuwait and India agreed, during a joint statement, on upgrading their ties to the strategic partnership based on deep-seated and cordial relations.

-KUWAIT, -- The First Deputy Prime Minister, Minister of Defense and Interior sheikh Fahad Yusuf Al-Sabah briefed the cabinet on the results of his official visit to Iraq's Basra Governorate last Wednesday.
+Furthermore, First Deputy Prime Minister, Minister of Defense and Minister of Interior Sheikh Fahad Yusuf Saud Al-Sabah detailed the ministers about the results of his official visit to Saudi Arabia on Sunday and Monday, and official talks with Saudi Interior Minister Prince Abdulaziz bin Saud bin Naif bin Abdulaziz.

-Sheikh Fahad inaugurated the Surgical Hospital in Basra, which was granted by Kuwaiti government, stressing that the opening of the hospital reflects the depth of fraternal ties between the two countries and embodies the State of Kuwait's firm belief in the importance of cooperation and joint work with the Republic of Iraq.

-In light of the Council of Ministers' interest in implementing infrastructure projects for housing cities, reducing the waiting period and accelerating the distribution of housing units to those entitled to housing care, the cabinet decided to assign the Ministry of Public Works, in coordination with the Public Institution for Housing Care, and the entities it deems appropriate, to quickly conclude contracts to implement permanent sewage treatment plant projects for cities, areas and residential suburbs that are currently being built or planned, in a manner that ensures the delivery of these projects on time.
+He said they discussed some security topics of mutual concern, and reviewed security ties between the two countries, and means of boosting them.

+He further stated that they focused on a mechanism of coordinating joint efforts to face international and regional challenges in a manner that achieves security and stability in the two states.

 Legal Disclaimer: